Houston County High School (Georgia): Cheerleading

 Houston County High School Cheerleading is an athletic program in which the squads compete in state competitions year round.

 In 2012, the varsity team had an undefeated season and went on to become the 2012 5A State Cheerleading Champions.

+In 2022, the Houston County High School Varsity Cheerleading team took the GHSA 6A State Cheerleading Championship title, with the event being held at the Macon Coliseum.

+The cheerleading squad frequently competes in Houston County High's state of the art competition gym, of which construction was completed in 2022, and sports usage began during the 2023-24 school year.
+Usage for the school's basketball program began during the corresponding season in the same year.